Content

 Clearly visible: The MaXalami tubeless insert foam ring sits tightly on the rim.

-We tested the foam ring on our 29” test bike from NS Bikes and rode it in the Bikepark Serfaus-Fiss-Ladis, in the Bikepark Brandnertal, in Flims, in Lenzerheide, in Davos, and in the Bikepark Winterberg.
-We were on 29” and size M, and per piece, the puncture inserts weigh no more than 78 grams.
+We tested the foam ring on our 29” test bike from NS Bikes and took it to the Bikepark Serfaus-Fiss-Ladis, Bikepark Brandnertal, Flims, Lenzerheide, Davos, and Bikepark Winterberg.
+We rode on 29” and size M, with each puncture insert weighing no more than 78 grams.

 The assembly setup of Pepi's Tire Noodle is very simple.